Mitsubishi to delay SpaceJet development, putting jobs in Washington state at risk

 The development of the still-on-the-drawing-board M100 model was expected to keep flight tests going at Moses Lake for many more years.
 After that, there was a possibility of a U.S. manufacturing plant for the M100, with Moses Lake a potential site.

-But the Japan Times reported Izumasawa said at the briefing that M100 development is now suspended and under review — with Mitsubishi facing the prospect of many airlines being reluctant to buy new planes for years to come.
+But the Japan Times reported Izumisawa said at the briefing that M100 development is now suspended and under review — with Mitsubishi facing the prospect of many airlines being reluctant to buy new planes for years to come.

 Jeff Dronen, a spokesman for Mitsubishi Aircraft Corp., the MHI subsidiary developing the SpaceJet, said via email that since Monday’s presentation in Tokyo, SpaceJet’s “program leadership have been busy determining the effect on company and program operations, and evaluating our options.”